The need for Road To Growth Business Advisory

 But if SME owners are so highly committed to their business (and they overwhelmingly are), then why are their businesses not all roaring successes?

-For the most part it’s certainly not due to lack of effort on the owner’s part, because most owners work much longer hours than their staff (including weekends) for relatively little financial reward (on some occasions nil), yet still struggle to keep their heads above water, let alone make progress and grow their business.
+For the most part it’s certainly not due to lack of effort on the owner’s part.
+Most owners work much longer hours than their staff (including weekends) for relatively little financial reward (on some occasions nil), yet still struggle to keep their heads above water, let alone make progress, profit and grow their business.

-No, the main reason is that there’s a huge difference between being the person who makes the products or provides the services that you sell, and being a business owner.
+No, the main reason is that there’s a huge difference between making products or providing services that can be sold, and making a successful business out of doing that.

-When the ABS analysed why businesses closed they listed some of the main reasons as lack of financial awareness; a neglect of strategic issues due to a focus on operational ones (which is usually a strength of the owner); a lack of systems; and no established quality programme.
+An ABS analysis of why businesses closed listed some of the main reasons as lack of financial awareness; a neglect of strategic issues due to a focus on operational ones (which is usually a strength of the owner); a lack of systems; and no established quality programme.

-So it’s clear that if business performance is to improve then things need to change.
-There are a handful of issues you’ll need to address if you want to start raising the performance of your business, but if you really do want to improve things the first step is far and away the most important.
+So it’s clear, if you’re an owner who wants to secure sustainably profitable business growth, then things need to change.
+Simply viewing a few aspects of your business differently will raise the performance of your business no end.
+But if you really do want to improve things, the first step you need to take is far and away the most important.